 Bart Conner and Nadia Comaneci first crossed paths before she was the Montréal Olympic prodigy.
 They met at the first ever American Cup, they were the winners, and a photographer said:

-And history was made; Conner who was celebrating his 18th birthday that day (March 28) had received an un-known present: meeting his future wife.
+And history was made; Conner who was celebrating his 18th birthday that day (March 28) had received an unknown present: meeting his future wife.

 After the American Cup they both went to the Montréal Olympics, she became a gymnastics legend with 7 “Perfect 10” scores; he finished in 46th place “so nobody knew me and she certainly didn’t pay attention to me”

-In the 90s they got re-acquainted and a close friendship turned into a romance and in 1994 he proposed to her.
 They were married in Bucharest in 1996 in a two-day wedding; on April 26 they had the civil ceremony while the religious one took place on April 27.
 At the time Bart Conner remarked that after their wedding he would be known as “Mr. Nadia Comaneci”.

-Conner has always taken lightly the fact that he is married to a legend and that even though he has great achievements of his own they are overshadowed by Nadia’s career, as he himself remarks “when I come to the Olympics I know I am the plus one”.
+Conner has always taken lightly the fact that he is married to a world known legend and that even though he has great achievements of his own they are overshadowed by Nadia’s career, as he himself remarks “when I come to the Olympics I know I am the plus one”.